snijderlab/annotator/documentation/rawfiles.typ

 These parts have to be strung together using colons ':', resulting in the following string:

-#h(12pt)#peptide[mzspec:-?PXD043489:-?20201103_F1_UM5_Peng0013_SA_139H2_InS_Elastase.raw:-?scan:-?11809:-?VSLFPPSSEQLTSNASVV]
+#h(12pt)#peptidoform[mzspec:-?PXD043489:-?20201103_F1_UM5_Peng0013_SA_139H2_InS_Elastase.raw:-?scan:-?11809:-?VSLFPPSSEQLTSNASVV]

-Pasting a USI into the Annotator downloads that spectrum from the internet and loads the interpretation (if given) into the peptide field.
+Pasting a USI into the Annotator downloads that spectrum from the internet and loads the interpretation (if given) into the peptidoform field.